annamariaratajczak/plantastick/README.md

 ### User can add his plants
 ![](appGIFs/Add-plant.gif)

-### User will be notified once he should water of fertilized his plant
+### User will be notified once the plant should be water or fertilized plant
 ![](appGIFs/Care-notification-mark-as-done.gif)

-### User can edit his plant parameters and remove unwanted plant-profile
+### User can edit his plant's parameters and remove unwanted plant-profile
 ![](appGIFs/Delete-edit-plant-profile.gif)